AOOOOOA/ICSFuzz_.github.io/index.md

-\textbf{Q3.
-Does the search direction for collision angle change at different collision speed scopes?}
+**Q3.
+Does the search direction for collision angle change at different collision speed scopes?**
 The relationship between ICS occurrences and the collision angle, as depicted in Figure of relationship between ICS SR and collision angle at different collision speed scope, remains largely unchanged across different collision speed conditions compared to the trend without considering the effect of collision speed.
 The effective search directions for the collision angle remain consistent across different speed scopes, similar to when considering the collision angle independently.
 In scenario InC, a distinct data trend difference at low collision speed is observed at positive collision angles.
 However, since the pattern is not observed in other scenarios, it is likely attributed to data noise.

-\textbf{Q4.
-Does the search direction for collision angle change at different collision distance scopes?}
+**Q4.
+Does the search direction for collision angle change at different collision distance scopes?**

 When considering the variations of collision angle across different collision distances, the observed data trend differs slightly from considering collision angle alone.
 In scenarios LC, PSF, and InC, the data aligns with the trend of increasing collision angle, bringing more ICSs.